 1. Use reusable plastic bags or cotton bags for shopping.

-eg: paper is recycled to cardboard, toilet paper, tissue paper.
+i.
+Paper is recycled to cardboard, toilet paper, tissue paper, etc.

-The newspaper is recycled to egg cartons, shoe boxes, etc.
+ii.
+The newspaper is recycled into egg cartons, shoe boxes, etc.